BRIDGETON TOWNSHIP, PA

 - Implementation of institutional controls to protect the integrity of the remedial action components.

 In 2009, EPA initiated a fourth removal action to address high concentrations of trichloroethene, also known as trichloroethylene or TCE, in indoor air at the single-family residence on the site through a migration pathway known as “vapor intrusion.”
 Vapor intrusion occurs when organic hazardous substances, such as TCE, volatilize from the dissolved phase in groundwater into the gaseous phase and migrate upward and into overlying structures.
 The residence is located within the Former Source Area, a region about 20 or 25 acres in size in the central part of the Site where the releases of hazardous substances occurred and concentrations of contaminants of concern (COCs) in groundwater remain high.
 Groundwater contaminated with high concentrations of TCE enters two sumps in the basement, and for reasons largely related to the older construction of the residence, accumulates in basement air and subsequently, the indoor air of the living space above.
 TCEis one of 19 COCs selected in the remedy, and presents an acute risk at low concentrations in indoor air.
 Measures taken between 2009 and 2014 significantly reduced the concentrations of TCE in indoor air of the residence, but a potential risk may still exist for women of child-bearing years in certain conditions.
+In January 2019, EPA completed upgrades to basement sumps and an air exhaust system that successfully mitigated TCE concentrations in indoor air to acceptable risk levels.

 What Is the Current Site Status?